elegant-scipy/elegant-scipy/markdown/ch4.markdown

 the fast Fourier transform (an algorithm for computing the discrete Fourier transform, popularized by Cooley and Tukey in 1965).
-Joseph Fourier, after whom the transform is named, first claimed that *arbitrary* periodic functions can be expressed as a sum of trigonometric functions.
+Joseph Fourier, after whom the transform is named, first claimed that *arbitrary* periodic [^periodic] functions can be expressed as a sum of trigonometric functions.

+[^periodic]: The period can, in fact, also be infinite!
+The general
+    continuous Fourier transform provides for this possibility.
+    Discrete Fourier transforms are generally defined over a finite interval, and this is implicitly the period of the time domain function that is transformed.
+In other words, if you do the inverse discrete Fourier transform, you *always* get a periodic signal out.

 ## Implementation